If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 The homes on Bluff Drive overlook Skidaway River and often look like something you’d see in the pages of Coastal Living magazine. | ©ErinClarkson

-The homes on Bluff Drive face the water and sit on beautiful oversized lots featuring massive old Southern live oaks.
+The homes on Bluff Drive face the water and sit on beautiful oversized lots featuring massive Southern live oaks.

 I enjoy this drive any time of year, but it’s extra magical during the holiday season.
 As a bonus, you’ll drive right past beautiful Wormsloe Historic Site on your way there.